AYUSH-FX/SPOTILYTICS/README.md

 Tech Stack

 	•	Python: For scripting and data handling.
-	•	BeautifulSoup/Selenium: (Specify which one you used) to scrape data from Billboard.
+	•	BeautifulSoup/Selenium: BeautifulSoup to scrape data from Billboard.
 	•	Spotify API: For creating and populating playlists on Spotify.

 Usage